-William A. Camfield Fellowship for Graduate Students at the MFAH (Not open to students on the Museum Professionals track)
+William A. Camfield Fellowship for Graduate Students at the MFAH

 Graduate Students in any year may apply for a museum internship at the Museum of Fine Arts, Houston, to work on a specific project or exhibition defined by the museum curators.
 The project or area of research changes every year.
 Finalists chosen by the Department of Art History will be interviewed by the curators of the MFAH for final selection.
 Award is \$10,000 per year.
 Application deadline: March 15